 Sinclair Community College is committed to providing an academic, work, and study environment free of inappropriate and disrespectful sexual conduct and communication in any form.
 Sinclair will conduct its programs, services, and activities in accordance with applicable federal laws, including Title IX of the Education Amendments of 1972, the Violence Against Women Act (VAWA), the Campus Sexual Violence Elimination (SaVE) Act, as well as state and local laws, and Sinclair policies.

-On May 6, 2020 the U.S. Department of Education issued new Title IX regulations that make significant changes to the current Title IX policy and procedures used by Sinclair College.
-These new regulations, which take effect August 14, 2020, limit the scope and jurisdiction under which an individual may file a complaint, narrows the definitions of prohibited conduct, and uses a different approach to due process requiring that new grievance procedures be adopted and published by the College.
-They are a significant shift from current Title IX processes.
+On May 6, 2020 the U.S. Department of Education issued new Title IX regulations that make significant changes to the former Title IX policy and procedures used by Sinclair College.
+These new regulations, effective August 14, 2020, limit the scope and jurisdiction under which an individual may file a complaint, narrows the definitions of prohibited conduct, and uses a different approach to due process requiring that new grievance procedures be adopted and published by the College.
+They are a significant shift from the former Title IX processes.

 The United States Department of Education, Office for Civil Rights (OCR) is the division of the federal government charged with enforcing compliance with Title IX.
 Information regarding OCR can be found at www.ed.gov/about/offices/list/ocr/index.html.